Behnam-sn/Castle-Docusaurus/docs/oop/design-patterns/design-patterns.md

 Use the Proxy Pattern to create a representative object that controls access to another object,
 Which may be remote, expensive to create, or in need of securing.

+### Compound Patterns

+A Compound Pattern combines two or more patterns into a solution that solves a recurring or general problem.

 ## References

 - Head First Design Patterns 2nd Edition - Elisabeth Robson, Eric Freeman - O'Reilly